These Peanut and Fruit Bars can be consumed plain, or make them into spicy or salty flavors. They are all delicious.

 - Mix peanut, fruit, table salt and honey.
 Mix well until everything is coated in honey.

-- Spread over a lipped baking tray lined with a silpat, if you don't have one, oil the tray.
+- Spread over a lipped baking tray lined with a silpat (Amazon affiliate link), if you don't have one, use a greased tray.

 - Bake for 35 minutes.